michaelginalick/phase_0_unit_3/week_7/3_model_one_to_many_solo_challenge/my_solution.md

 ## Release 4: SQL Statements
 <!-- Include your SQL Statements.
 How can you make markdown files show blocks of code? -->

+all the tweets for a certain user id

+  SELECT * FROM tweets WHERE user_id = "twitter_user"
+the tweets for a certain user id that were made after last Wednesday (whenever last Wednesday was for you) all the tweets associated with a given user's twitter handle the twitter handle associated with a given tweet id

 ## Release 5: Reflection
 <!-- Be sure to add your reflection here!!! -->